blockpilgrim/poc2/project-charter.md

 ## Current Focus Area

-**Phase:** POC Stage Completion → MVP Stage Core Features
+**Phase:** POC Stage Complete → MVP Stage Core Features (Lead Management UI)

-**Status:** Authentication and initiative-based theming are complete and production-ready.
-Users can successfully log in with Entra ID, and the app dynamically applies state-specific themes based on security group membership.
+**Status:** POC stage is now COMPLETE!
+Authentication, initiative-based theming, AND the critical D365 initiative filter middleware are all implemented and working.
+The backend lead API is ready for frontend integration.

 **✅ What's Working:**
 - Full authentication flow with Entra ID groups and roles